-Figure 5: Vegetation height and flowering phenology of the anthropogenic plant communities of the Iberian Atlantic ecoregion.
-Boxplots show the community-weighted mean for plant height, median month of flowering, and length of the flowering season for each vegetation alliance.
+Figure 5: Vegetation height and flowering phenology of the anthropogenic plant communities of the Iberian Atlantic territories.
+Boxplots show the community-weighted mean for plant height, median month of flowering and length of the flowering season for each vegetation alliance.
 Colors indicate the vegetation class.
-Alliances as ordered as in Figures 1 and 3-4, and alliance numbers are the same as listed in Appendix S4.
+Alliances as ordered as in Figures 1 and 3-4 and alliance numbers are the same as listed in Appendix S3.